-Classic rock history is filled with monster bands, monster albums and monster hits, but what about songs written about actual, you know, monsters?
-That’s the question we asked ourselves — because we lead sad, sad lives — and then proceeded to research thoroughly, debate extensively, cross-reference carefully, and finally sign off in triplicate (see above re: “life…very sad”) – all for the purpose of bringing you the following list of Top 10 Monster Songs.
+Classic-rock history is filled with monster bands, monster albums and monster hits, but what about songs written about actual, you know, monsters?
+That’s the question we asked ourselves — because we lead sad, sad lives — and then proceeded to research thoroughly, debate extensively, cross-reference carefully and finally sign off in triplicate — all for the purpose to bring you our list of the Top 10 Monster Songs.

 We begin our troll through the Top 10 Monster Songs with this rather less-than-terrifying entry, courtesy of John Fogerty.
-God only knows what John was alluding to in this mid-’80’s solo single’s occult imagery (oh yeah, probably the owner of Creedence Clearwater Revival’s record label), but with the walking dead more popular than ever in today’s popular culture, ‘Eye of the Zombie’ should fit right in.
+Who knows what John was alluding to in this mid-’80’s solo single’s occult imagery (oh yeah, probably the owner of Creedence Clearwater Revival’s record label), but with the walking dead more popular than ever in today’s popular culture, “Eye of the Zombie” should fit right in.

 We move on with our Top 10 Monster Songs countdown with a master of the form, and the godfather of shock rock, Alice Cooper.
-Far be it for us to ignore the many nightmares Mr. Furnier has welcomed us into over the course of his remarkable four-decade-plus career, but this popular latter-day single does reference perhaps the most famous man-made monster of all time.
-All together now: “HE LIIIIVES!”
+Far be it for us to ignore the many nightmares Cooper has welcomed us into over the course of his remarkable four-decade-plus career, but this popular latter-day single does reference perhaps the most famous man-made monster of all time.

 Metallica were pretty much the world’s heaviest heavy metal band, circa 1986, so writing songs about just any old monster simply would not do.
 Instead, the Bay Area foursome dug deep beneath the earth’s crust (well, H.P.
 Lovecraft’s spine-shivering Cthulhu mythology, anyway) to unearth a cyclopean beast so mind-numbingly horrifying (part human, part octopus, part dragon) that simply seeing it could drive mere mortals insane.
-Clearly, such a monster would, indeed, be ‘The Thing that Should Not Be.’
+Such a monster would indeed be “The Thing That Should Not Be.”

 The interesting thing about Ozzy Osbourne is that, for years on end, he embodied the perception of rock and roll bogey man for scores of concerned parents, uptight clergymen, and right-wing conservatives – not to mention members of Tipper Gore’s book circle.
-And while Ozzy never shied away from gleefully exploiting such perceptions with classic heavy metal songs like ‘Mr. Crowley’ and ‘Diary of a Madman,’ the monster we’re perhaps most fond of is his the ultra-shaggy werewolf gracing the cover of his third solo album.
-Oh yeah, and check out the teeth on Jake E. Lee’s guitar!
+And while Osbourne never shied away from gleefully exploiting such perceptions with classic heavy metal songs like “Mr. Crowley” and “Diary of a Madman”’ the monster we’re perhaps most fond of is his the ultra-shaggy werewolf gracing the cover of his third solo album.